jonnysfarmer/gift-list/README.md

 ### Saving an item to a list in the backend

+_**solved**_
 We wanted to store a copy of any item a user saved to our database so we could track them, and so we could serve them up to users more easily.
 The challenge here was that when a user clicked 'save' and the client made the POST API call, we needed to
 1. check if that item was already in our database
   - we do a `GET` request to our `item database` for a single item by its `listingId`.
-2. if we get a 'success' then we know it exists and we then `POST` the `listingId` to that users `listId` to be stored against the user
+2. if we get a 'success' then we know it exists and we then `PUT` the `listingId` to that users `listId` to be stored against the user
 3. if we get an 'error' then we know it does not yet exist and
   - we make a call to Etsy with the `id` asking for the item data we need (this function is a generic function we use to get any Etsy item)
-  - if we get a sucess, then we `POST` the item to our `item database` & we `POST` the `listingId` to that users `listId`
+  - if we get a sucess, then we `POST` the item to our `item database` & we `PUT` the `listingId` to that users `listId`
   - if we get a fail, then we send an error back to the client and ask them to try again

-Some of these items are not yet working:

-- POST to listId
-- GET from Etsy
-- POST details from Etsy to ITEM (though we can post made up data)
+Once the basis of that worked, the next challenge was to create success and error messages.
+After some investigation determined where to add success responses, and while creating tests determined how to handle errors to client.

+It utilises multiple API calls both within our backend and out to the Etsy API.

 ----